July 17 & 18, 2015 - Annual OCEAN IBM i Tech Conference & Vendor Expo!

-Use the goOCEAN discount code and members can register for the July17th main event at $195 per person and non-members can register at $295 per person, through July 3 only. goOCEAN!
+Through Monday, July 13, use the goOCEAN discount code and members can register for the July17th main event at $195 per person and non-members can register at $295 per person. goOCEAN!
 Add a Saturday Lab/Workshop for $65.

 Vendor exhibit space is sold out.
 Please contact Carole Comeau at emailwith any questions regarding other sponsorship opportunities.
 Please contact Margaret Matthews at emailwith any questions regarding speakers, sessions or volunteer opportunities.